Update this article: Export

 Important stakeholders

-Ministry of Regional Development The Ministry is the central administrative authority for town and country planning and
+Ministry of Regional Development The Ministry is the central administrative authority for spatial planning and

 a) undertakes the state supervision of town and country planning,